getgrav/grav-learn/pages/17/09.webservers-hosting/00.servers/02.grav-built-in/doc.md

 All you need to do is navigate to the root of your Grav install using the Terminal or Command Prompt and enter `bin/grav server`.

+> [!CAUTION]
-!!
-While technically all you need is PHP installed, if you install the [Symfony CLI application](https://symfony.com/download) the server will provide an SSL certificate so you can use `https://` and make use of PHP-FPM for better performance.
+> While technically all you need is PHP installed, if you install the [Symfony CLI application](https://symfony.com/download) the server will provide an SSL certificate so you can use `https://` and make use of PHP-FPM for better performance.

 Entering this command will present you with output similar to the following: